jpsco5890/bggn_213/class_15/lab_12-Reddan.md

 #### \[Q10\]: Do you trust these results?
 Why or why not?

-I do not trust these results since there is not accountability for genes with a high variance in gene expression data.
-Means do not represent the data well enough to rely on solely, statistics would be needed to identify with the fold change is significance or is observed by chance.
+I do not trust these results since there is no accountability for genes with a high variance in gene expression data.
+Means do not represent the data well enough to rely on solely, statistics would be needed to identify whether the fold change is significant or is observed by chance.

 # DESeq2 Analysis